Emmanuel-Mafabi-Israel/python-python-instance-methods/Readme.md

-# Greeting App - Israel Mafabi Emmanuel
+# Python Instantiation - Israel Mafabi Emmanuel

-This is a simple Python application that showcases the usage of functions and why.
+This is a simple Python application that showcases the usage of Classes in Python and How to instantiate.

+More so how to invoke instance methods... 😉

 ## Requirements